-Department of Veterans Affairs Medical Center Respite Care Program (800) 308-8387 619 S. Marion Avenue (386) 755-3016, ext.
-2447 or Lake City, FL 32025-5898 ext.
+Department of Veterans Affairs Medical Center Respite Care Program 619 S. Marion Avenue Lake City, FL 32025-5898 ext.
 2780 (Extended Care Service)

 This program offers time-limited respite care for honorably discharged, eligible veterans.
 Care is provided in the Community Living Center for 13-day periods.
 They have special units for those with dementia.
 A financial review to determine requirements for payments will be conducted.
 Call or visit for eligibility details.